See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 Use our Surface works map to see what’s happening in your local area help you plan ahead.
 It’s updated weekly with the latest work activities including any public transport changes.
 Please observe bus stop signage and visit www.adelaidemetro.com.au for the latest information on routes and timetables.

 Some changes to active transport routes may be required while work is underway.
-Detour routes will be signposted around our work sites for bike and shared-user paths.
+Detour routes will be signposted around our work sites for bike and shared-use paths.

-Use our Surface works map to see what’s happening in your local area help you plan ahead.
-It is updated weekly with the latest work activities including any changes to active transport routes.
+Use our Surface works map to see what’s happening in your local area and help you plan ahead.
+We update it weekly with the latest work activities, including any changes to active transport routes.

-Access to properties will be maintained during construction unless otherwise agreed with the property owner or tenant.
-Where primary access is impacted by construction activities, alternative access will be arranged with the owner or tenant and advance notice will always be provided.
+Access to properties will be maintained during construction, unless otherwise agreed with the property owner or tenant.

 Wherever possible, residents, deliveries and service vehicles will be permitted access through local road closures.

-If you have special access needs and/or mobility issues please contact us to discuss your needs and we'll work with you to provide alternative access.
+If you have special access needs and/or mobility issues please contact us to discuss your needs.
+We will work with you to provide alternative access.

 Jobs will include hands-on, supervisory and engineering roles in construction.
-Most jobs will involve working on-site but office-based corporate, drafting and project management roles will also be available.
+Most jobs will involve working on-site.
+However, office-based corporate, drafting and project management roles will also be available.

-If you would like to register your interest to work on the T2D project please see our Employment opportunities page.
+To register your interest to work on the T2D project, visit our Employment opportunities page.

-To learn more about property condition surveys and who is eligible for one please visit our property condition surveys page.
+Learn more about property condition surveys and who is eligible for one.

 The best way to stay up to date on the project is to register for updates.